apankrat/notes/intrusive-containers/readme-v2.md

     vip_list.add( &foo.hip );
     hip_list.add( &foo.vip );

-Finally, we can also enumerate items on a list and restore a pointer to `user_data` from each item *unambiguously*:
+Finally, we traverse the list and restore a pointer to `user_data` from every list item.
+And we do it *unambiguously*:

     for (auto item = vip_list.first; item; item = item->next)
     {